maxfahl/poe-currency-flip-ratios/README.md

 # poe-currency-pricings

 A very simple node script for helping with currency flipping.
 It scrapes the poe trade site for sell/buy values of a certain currency.
+It has only been tested on my mac on "Big Sur".

 Prerequisits: Chrome version 88 (needs to be installed on computer)